All Collections

 Wistia embeds are extremely configurable, and lots of fun to work with (if we may say so ourselves).
 If you want to get fancy with our JavaScript API 💃, this link is for you.

-From A Channel
+From a Channel

 If you’re sharing a Channel, the process is basically the same as for a folder, but you’ll access the embed codes in a slightly different way.
 First you’ll want to navigate to the Channel preview page by clicking the Edit/Preview Channel button.

-Fallback (iframe) Embed
+Fallback (iframe) embed

 Fallback embed code

 An iframe is an HTML component that acts like a window into another webpage and will allow you to embed your Wistia media onto your site.
-Although we highly recommend going with our Standard Inline Embed code, the iframe is a reliable option if you can’t include JavaScript on your website.
+Although we highly recommend going with our standard inline embed code, the iframe is a reliable option if you can’t include JavaScript on your website.

 Think of it like a Subaru Impreza: simple, reliable, and if you ask us, a pretty nice way to get from point A to point B.